sravan-labs/help.paperspan.com/organizing/filter-unread.md

 - Focus only on unread content
 - Hide previously read articles

-This filter can usually be toggled at the top of your reading list.
+This filter can be toggled at the top of your reading list.

 > ✅ Available on **Android** and **iOS**.